Provincie-Zuid-Holland/Omgevingsbeleid-Frontend/README.md

 Every component sits in its own folder with the name of the component.
 In the folder there are at least two files:

--   index.js - importing the ComponentName.js and exporting it
+-   index.ts - importing the ComponentName.tsx and exporting it
--   ComponentName.js - Containing the component code
+-   ComponentName.tsx - Containing the component code

-The reason for this approach is so that we can organize our code (and if needed it’s tests) in folders, import from the folder name and not end up with multiple index.js filenames in our code editor.
+The reason for this approach is so that we can organize our code (and if needed it’s tests) in folders, import from the folder name and not end up with multiple index.ts filenames in our code editor.

 ### src/constants